 - 1. Our Personal Best Values will be promoted at all times by staff and learners. - 2.
-The rewards and consequences procedures will be used sensitively and sensibly by staff to encourage and promote good behaviour. - 3.
+The Models of Good Behaviour System of rewards and consequences will be used by staff to encourage, promote and celebrate good behaviour. - 3.
 Each member of staff is responsible for the good behaviour of the children in their care. - 4.
-The 'Models of Good Behaviour' system along with House Points linked to our values will be daily practice. - 5.
-'Blanket' (whole class) consequences or sanctions are not to be common practice.
+The Models of Good Behaviour System along with House Points linked to our values will be daily practice. - 5.
+Whole class consequences or sanctions will not be common practice.
 Only on the rarest of occasions would this technique be used. - 6.
 Staff are able to access professional support, initially with either the Learning Mentor or the Deputy Headteacher.
-Referral to these will be the first stage in seeking assistance, before involving the Headteacher. - 7.
+Referral to these will be the first stage in seeking assistance, before involving the Headteacher and outside agencies. - 7.
 Incidents of behaviour which result in pupils being moved to consequence on the 'Models of Good Behaviour' system and which cause concern will be logged on CPOMs. - 8.
 The class teacher will involve parents at an early stage where a learner is experiencing problems with behaviour. - 9.
 When there is a serious problem with a learner's behaviour, Senior Leaders will, where appropriate, involve outside agencies. - 10.
-In extreme cases, a learner's negative behaviour or failure to respond to help, support and other sanctions may result in the child being excluded from school by the headteacher in accordance with Statutory Guidance.
+In extreme cases, a learner's negative behaviour or failure to respond to help, support and other sanctions may result in the child being excluded from school by the headteacher in accordance with Statutory Guidance. - 11.
+This policy should be read alongside the Health and Safety Policy, Online-Safety Policy, Safeguarding and Child Protection Policy, Child on Child Abuse Policy, Anti-Bullying Policy including pupil leaflet of support and others that may be appropriate. - 12.
+This policy has been written following the guidelines set out in "Behaviour in Schools Advice for headteachers and school staff" September 2022.